PinedaVictor/ArrayGenerator/README.md

 # How It Works

-Create an instance of the class ArrayGenerator and use instance top initilaze a new array.
+Create an instance of the class ArrayGenerator and use that instance to initilaze a new array.

 ![alt text](integerExample.png)